Co-sponsored by Metropolitan United Church and Emmanuel College

 One Tow Preaching Fellowship will be offered annually in either the Fall (September-November) or Winter (January-March) term to a mid-career minister.
-It is based at Emmanuel College, as part of Emmanuel’s Sabbatical programme.
+It is based at Emmanuel College, as part of Emmanuel’s Sabbatical program.
 The recipient will receive funding of $3,000 toward a two-to-three month full-time sabbatical in Toronto.
-Toronto is an excellent setting for a preaching sabbatical, with its rich theological resources at the Toronto School of Theology, the presence of large churches with strong preaching ministries and a variety of liturgical style and practices within a diverse and vibrant urban environment.
-The Toronto Festival of Preaching, held annually each Fall in Toronto is an additional resource for those who choose a Fall Sabbatical.
+Toronto is an excellent setting for a preaching sabbatical, with its rich theological resources at the Toronto School of Theology, the presence of large churches with strong preaching ministries, and a variety of liturgical style and practices within a diverse and vibrant urban environment.
+The Toronto Festival of Preaching, held annually each Fall in Toronto, is an additional resource for those who choose a Fall Sabbatical.

 The Tow Preaching Fellow will be mentored in preaching by the Emmanuel College Homiletics Professor and the Preaching Minister of Metropolitan United Church.
-They will be available to meet during the sabbatical period to offer feedback, resources and reflection on the preaching art, vocation and practice of preaching.
+They will be available to meet during the sabbatical period to offer feedback, resources and reflection on the art, vocation and practice of preaching.

 Applicants should provide:

 1. A letter of application describing the time frame and focus of your sabbatical study and how you plan to use the resources offered through the Tow Preaching Fellowship, along with a story which illustrates your passion for preaching and the ways it is expressed in your ministry (no more than 500 words).